Record Collector: History

-Currently

 In 2003, Record Collector became a full colour publication – marking the fact with a psychedelic special – and printing 13 issues a year.
 The magazine was updated steadily by editor-In-chief Alan Lewis, former editor of Sounds, NME, Black Music, founding editor of Kerrang! and involved in the launches of both Uncut and Loaded.
 Lewis left in April 2011 and was replaced by Ian McCann, formerly of NME, Black Echoes and The Independent.
-His debut came with an issue focused on "the 51 Best Investments in vinyl" which drew press coverage worldwide.
-The magazine has since embraced multimedia, launching Facebook and Twitter feeds, and has broadened its outlook slightly, offering comment on subjects such as Amy Winehouse's death and music linked to the 2011 England riots.
+His debut came with an issue focused on "the 51 Best Investments in vinyl".
 In 2017 McCann stepped down as editor and was succeeded by Paul Lester.

-Record Collector continues to publish retrospective features, full discographies and in depth interviews.
-Its outlook has expanded to embrace the phenomenon of collecting via the internet, whether it be through online trading, or downloading music.
-Record Collector also includes Q&A pages where readers can have questions about their rare and obscure records answered; some of the largest news and reviews sections in music print; one of the few fanzine review columns in print; a focus on curio releases from around the world; interviews with a variety of collectors, who talk through their personal collections; and monthly features on eBay and record fairs.